Murder by Decree: The Crime of Genocide in Canada. “The Indian Residential Schools”

 Of the heroic efforts of three ground breaking citizen-based Inquiries into Genocide in Canada: The Truth Commission into Genocide in Canada (1998), The Friends and Relatives of the Disappeared (2005) and The International Tribunal into Crimes of Church and State (2010); and of Rev. Kevin D. Annett, who has fathered and led these movements from the beginning at enormous personal risk and sacrifice.
 What Canada and all survivors owe to him is incalculable.*

-And of seven of the fallen aboriginal leaders of this movement, … who died after naming the names of killers of children and leading protests or occupations at the Roman Catholic, Anglican and United Churches of Canada:
+And of seven of the fallen aboriginal leaders of this movement, who died of probable foul play after naming the names of killers of children and leading protests or occupations at the Roman Catholic, Anglican and United Churches of Canada:

 - Virginia Baptiste, died suddenly January 29, 2004 of unstated causes while in hospital